1. Enjoy the Mineral Springs

 The Macedon Ranges contains some of the finest boutique wineries in the country.
 The altitude and climate provide perfect conditions for excellent sparkling wine, chardonnay, pinot noir and cabernet sauvignon.

 Spa Country is also known for its fine restaurants.
 Daylesford is home to numerous award-winning restaurants, bakeries and cafes.
 A range of fine dining and more casual options are available, with many restaurants serving locally grown produce.
-Local favourites include The Boathouse, Kazuki’s, Frank & Connie’s, The Surly Goat and the Lakehouse.
-When venturing just outside of Daylesford; Du Fermier (Trentham), Swiss Mountain Hotel (Blampied), Farmers Arms (Creswick), Quigley & Clark (Clunes) and Talbot Provedore & Eatery (Talboit) are well worth the trip.
+Local favourites include Boathouse Restaurant, Sakana, Frank & Connie’s, The Surly Goat and the Lakehouse.
+When venturing just outside of Daylesford; Du Fermier (Trentham), Swiss Mountain Hotel (Blampied), Farmers Arms (Creswick), Quigley & Clark (Clunes) and Talbot Provedore & Eatery (Talbot) are well worth the trip.

 The Chocolate Mill is also a must-see for those who are looking for culinary delights.
 Here you can see the chocolatiers at work, indulge in a rich hot chocolate and cake in the cafe, and sift through the various sweets on offer, including truffles, nougat, and Turkish delight.

-You can also find a variety of home wares and gifts – you could easily stock up on a range of treasures for yourself, your friends and your family simply by spending the day wandering through the Daylesford shops.
+You could easily stock up on a range of treasures for yourself, your friends and your family simply by spending the day wandering through the Daylesford shops.